Interview with PropElle founder Ayesha Ofori

 Where did the idea for your business come from?

 Axion Property Partners came from my personal experience of investing in property.
-I experienced first-hand the positive financial impact of having property investments and knew this would appeal to others.
+I personally experienced the positive financial impact of having property investments with my first investment property and knew this would appeal to others.

 I set up PropElle and the Black Property Network to help people (who wouldn’t necessarily benefit from Axion Property Partners) achieve financial independence through property investing.
 I’d spent a long time helping wealthy people to look after their money, I made a conscious decision to also help those who were less fortunate.